Bayesian Additive Regression Trees for functional ANOVA model: ANOVA-BART : BART on the functional ANOVA model

 \section{ANOVA-BART : BART on the functional ANOVA model}

 In this section, we propose a version of BART for the functional ANOVA model which we call ANOVA-BART.
-The main idea of ANOVA-BART is to approximate each component of the functional ANOVA model (\ref{eq:f-ANOVA}) using a sum of decision trees that satisfy the identifiability condition.
+The main idea of ANOVA-BART is to approximate each component of the functional ANOVA model by the ensemble of random decision trees.
 That is, we set